IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

-# OPC-UA Server Federated example
+# OPC UA Server Federated example

 ## Overview

-This example shows an example of multiple Xrt Device Service instances and a separate Xrt instance with an OPC-UA server component that communicate via MQTT.
-Note the existance of a `Command` component which is used by the OPC-UA Server component to discover the running device services.
+This example shows an example of multiple Xrt Device Service instances and a separate Xrt instance with an OPC UA server component that communicate via MQTT.
+Note the existance of a `Command` component which is used by the OPC UA Server component to discover the running device services.

 ## Running the Example